remotelyliving/php-dns/README.md

 And that will call the GoogleDNS Resolver first, if no answer is found it will continue on to the LocalSystem Resolver

-You can randomly select which Resolver in the chain it tries first too via `Resolvers\Interfaces\Randomizeable::randomly(): Resolver`
+You can randomly select which Resolver in the chain it tries first too via `Resolvers\Interfaces\Chain::randomly(): Chain`
 Example:

 ```php